 Nothing says country kitchen like a Belfast (or butler’s sink).
 These are deep and well suited to everything a kitchen in a country home or farmhouse would have had to have dealt with, such as washing clothes or vegetables straight from the garden.

 Most versions are ceramic but modern composite options can bring a contemporary edge to a traditional scheme.
 Another option is a durable stainless steel sink, mounted under the worktop, to which you can match stainless steel taps.

 If you need any more tips on how to choose a kitchen sink, have a read through our guide.

 In a traditional country kitchen, nothing would have been neatly stashed away in cupboards and cabinets, whatever was useful would have been to hand.

 If you're looking to create a space with a lived-in feel, aspire to this authentic storage system, but curate the pieces you display so that only your best utensils, pottery, pans... whatever are on show.

-15. Warm a space with a cosy wood burning stove
+19. Warm a space with a cosy wood burning stove

-Perfect for cold winter mornings and evenings sat sipping tea around the kitchen table, woodburning stoves create a comforting focal point that you won't regret investing in.
+Perfect for cold winter mornings and evenings sat sipping tea around the kitchen table, wood-burning stoves create a comforting focal point that you won't regret investing in.